 Her music has received praise for its “original[ity]” (Miami Herald), “buzzing excitement” (Peninsula Reviews),“sheer, oscillating textures” (The New York Times),“elegant and communicative grace” (Il Giornale di Vicenza),“impressive energy and drive” (The Boston Globe), and “unsettling…dark, eerie…highly individual sound universe” (The San Diego Union-Tribune).

 Cynthia is a pioneer of a brand new genre – the animated music score, such as In A Blink of An Eye – and an experimenter in open source generative AI tools, merging visuals with music.
 In November 2024, Cynthia presented at Bowdoin College’s Klavierfest: The Sound of Innovation – How AI and Technology Impact Our Music, Minds, and Machines, where she gave live demos of open source AI tools ComfyUI and Audiocraft Plus.
 Her discussion centered around how to survive the AI revolution by learning how to use open source AI tools locally and offline, while protecting one’s own data, privacy, and original work.
+She also recently began a YouTube channel AI_MuseGeek, teaching viewers how to set up generative AI tools on their own local AI workstation.

 As a music score animator, Cynthia’s creative process involves music first and visuals second, taking previously-composed pieces then visually re-imagining them.
 Her work In A Blink of An Eye, whose music was commissioned by ROCO Chamber Orchestra, brings her orchestral score to life by transforming static music notation into vibrant, colorful animation, culminating into a humorous surprise at the end.
 The piece celebrates the wondrous, though ephemeral, nature of life.
 One life, even if short-lived, can impact others in extraordinary ways and is inspired by Chinese-American Iris Chang’s words: “You as ONE individual can change millions of lives.
 Think big.”